 Also of interest is that Waukegan has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Waukegan is nearly on par with the US average for all cities of 21.84%: 18.68% of adults 25 and older in Waukegan have a bachelor's degree or advanced degree.
+The percentage of adults in Waukegan who are college-educated is close to the national average for all communities of 21.84%: 19.64% of the adults in Waukegan have a bachelor's degree or advanced degree.

 Waukegan is an extremely ethnically-diverse city.
 The people who call Waukegan home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Waukegan, accounting for 53.36% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Waukegan residents report their race to be White, followed by Black or African-American.
-Waukegan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 53.40% of the city’s residents.
-Important ancestries of people in Waukegan include Irish, Italian, English, and Polish.
+Important ancestries of people in Waukegan include German, Irish, Italian, Polish, and English.

-The most common language spoken in Waukegan is Spanish.
-Other important languages spoken here include English and Tagalog.
+The most common language spoken in Waukegan is English.
+Other important languages spoken here include Spanish and Tagalog.